-The Graduate Division promotes academic integrity by supplying information, guidance, and support to the campus community.
-The Division works to enhance the educational experience of all graduate students by engaging and leading on all facets spanning the graduate student life spectrum: student success, academic progress and advocacy, fellowships, funding and financial support, diversity, employment, and wellness and professional development.
-Graduate Division initiatives and programs are pathways and support systems for graduate students, postdocs, and faculty to expand their research opportunities and communities.
+The Graduate Division also promotes academic excellence and integrity by supplying information, guidance, and support to the campus community.
+The Division works to enhance the educational experience of all graduate students by engaging and leading on all facets spanning the graduate student life spectrum: student success, academic progress, mentoring, and advocacy, fellowships, funding and financial support, diversity, employment, and wellness.
+The Division also supports students in their professional development and preparation for multiple career pathways.
+Graduate Division initiatives and programs are designed to support graduate students, postdocs, and faculty and help to expand their research opportunities and communities.